“Dr. Iyabo, how can you talk about happiness when you’re not married!?”

 Well, well, well, I was more than shocked!
 I took a deep breath, composed myself, processed her question, shifted my posture, forged a smile on my face, and started to fish out the best response my brain could offer me in this public situation, to this kind of question—all done within about 10 seconds.

 The silence in the room was deafening.
 The look on everyone’s faces was a perplexed and stunned one.
-I made eye contact with my daughters, ages 20 and 14, and they were seething with fury.
+I made eye contact with my daughters, ages 20 and 14 at the time, and they were seething with fury.
 I knew they were dying to respond on their mom’s behalf, but they couldn’t.
 Needless to say, this is a topic I’ve discussed with them many times, what true happiness is.
 The overall tension in the audience after that question was palpable.

 So yes, as I fully composed myself, I responded with a smile on my face.